Krasy8/notion-reminders/README.md

 ## Features

 - Add reminders from any device using the Notion app (iPhone, Android, web)
-- Desktop notifications on Linux login with click-to-open functionality
+- Desktop notifications on Linux login with right-click-to-open functionality
+- Custom SVG logo displayed in notifications
+- Simple dismiss: left-click or click outside the notification
 - Automatic retry logic for reliable operation at boot time
 - "All caught up" notification when no reminders are pending
 - Single binary with no external dependencies (~9MB)